junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas glances back and forth between the table with the exaggeratingly abundant breakfast and Dean's slightly flushed cheek.
 He takes another bite on the pancake that's in front of him (with overflowing maple and honey that Dean insisted to add on top, and there are strawberries).
 Dean watches him chewing slowly and swallows.
 And Cas smiles wholeheartedly.
 "I like them, Dean.
 I like all of them.
 I've never known food taste like that, there are so many flavors and layers!
 This is the best breakfast and the best meal in my life!"

 Dean smiles back, stealing a bite from the table too, eating satisfactorily.
-"Don't say too early.
+"Don't say it too early.
 We might have something else in plan to change that.
+You never tried my homecooked burgers -- even Sam loves it -- and I can do all kinds of Mexican spread, taquitos, queso, churros, and of course, all the pies you can eat.
 That is, before we juice your angel ass back to the top league.
 But you'll see, being human isn't all too bad."

-Cas's smile dims a little.
+Cas's smile dims down.
 He nods briefly, and after another few bites, he says he's full.

 They pack the rest of the food back up for the road.

 They'll have a full twenty-four hours of drive ahead of them if they want to get to California to investigate the Heartless case -- though, both of them are a little hesitant if it even worth the drive.
 Now that they know all Metatron wanted was to get Cas's grace and he actually got it, they doubt there's anything left to be found in California.
-Perhaps even the Handless Cupid case was just a trap to lure them to Houston.
+Perhaps even the Handless Cupid case was just a trap to lure them to Houston, come to think of it.

 A call to Sam also confirms there's nothing else suggesting Metatron would still be anywhere near California.
-And Sam's coughing sounds worse again for the last two days.
+And Sam's coughing sounds even worse for the last two days they left him.

+"You know what, we might as well come right back," Dean talks to the phone.
+"There're still a whole lot of books we haven't checked out."

+Sam doesn't object, and Cas nods beside him.

-They change the plan to head back to the bunker, but even that is still another twelve hours away.
+So they change the plan to head back to the bunker, but even that is still another twelve hours away.

 <br>

-As they drive past Oklahoma, about half-way back home, Cas starts that frowning again, the one that looks like he's receiving angel radio signals.
+As they drive into Oklahoma, about half-way back home, Cas starts that frowning again, the one that looks like he's receiving angel radio signals.

 Dean glances at him.
 "You are still tuning in angel radios?" he asks.

 Cas presses both his temples, frowning with shut eyes.
 "Not from angels.
 Prophets," he says difficultly.

 "I thought we lost all of them."
-Dean leaves only half his attention on the empty straight Oklahoma highway, watching Cas's look every other second.
+Dean leaves only half his attention on the empty straight Oklahoma highway, watching Cas's face every other second.
+The car deviates to the side of the road slightly.
 "Didn't Crowley kill all of them, and actually ran out of prophets to kill when he was leaving us that letter message?"

 "Only those he knew the names of," Cas answers.
 "Samandriel didn't tell him all the prophets in the future, only the current batch that he couldn't bear the torture and let out.
 The next batch would be born when the current ones were all gone, we just didn't know when and who until it happened."

 "So what, we got an baby infant prophet now?
 How's that gonna help us with the tablet?
 Oh, and we don't even have any tablet!"
-Dean turns his attention back to the road.
+Dean turns his attention back to the road, swerving it back on track.

 "They are not biologically newly born."
 Cas opens his eyes now, glancing outside the window.
-The sun is setting slowly to their left, but the sky is still decently bright.
-The land to the left and right of the highway is open and wide, green everywhere they can see.
+The sun is setting slowly to their left, but the sky is still decently lit.
+The land to the left and right of the road is open and wide, vigorously green everywhere they can see.
 The view is astoundingly refreshing.
-Cas loses his thought looking at the wide green land for a second.
-"It's the role of prophets being newly assigned.
+Cas loses his thought looking at the wild green land for a second.
+"It's the role of prophets that's being newly assigned.
 Even angels wouldn't know which ones would be the next batch until they're activated.
 Getting physically close to the prophet would help accelerating the resonating signal between both celestial beings."

 "Any chance I can get that in English again?"
 Dean says drily.

 Cas rolls his eyes slightly.
 "I believe our next prophet is somewhere nearby, in Oklahoma, and since I still have all the angel knowledge regardless of whether I'm currently an angel, I know now the next prophet's name is Donatello Redfield."

-Dean stares at a sign outside the window they just drove by just as Cas was talking.
-"Holy shit," he exclaims.
+Dean stares at a sign outside the window they just drove by as Cas was talking.
+"Holy shit," Dean exclaims.
 "You gotta be kidding me."

 Cas frowns.
 "No, I was serious."